Verona, New Jersey: Roads and highways

 As of May 2010, the township had a total of 37.83 mi of roadways, of which 31.88 mi were maintained by the municipality, 5.23 mi by Essex County and 0.72 mi by the New Jersey Department of Transportation.

-Within the limits of the township lies Route 23 and CR 506 which runs directly through the township.
-CR 577 runs through the southeastern portion of Verona.
+Major roadways in Verona include Route 23 and County Route 506 which runs directly through the township.
+County Route 577 runs through the southeastern portion of Verona.
 Other highways near Verona include the Garden State Parkway, Interstate 80 and the New Jersey Turnpike.

 Public transportation

 NJ Transit bus routes 11 and 29 serve the township, providing service to and from Newark.
 In September 2012, as part of budget cuts, NJ Transit suspended service to Newark on the 75 line.

 DeCamp Bus Lines offers commuter service on their 33 bus route between West Caldwell and the Port Authority Bus Terminal in Midtown Manhattan.